This user agreement will be effective on January 12, 2023.

 - Accidental Payment: a scammer sends you a fraudulent payment, claims it was accidental, and asks that you return their money.

 Always use common sense when sending money.
 If something sounds too good to be true, it probably is.
 Only send money for yourself and not for others.
 Please let us know immediately if you believe someone is trying to scam or defraud you by contacting us.

-If you do not log in to your Dropp account for two or more years, we may close your Dropp account and send any of your funds held in our possession to your primary address (if we have verified the requirements that you have provided to us) or, if required, escheat (send) any of your funds held in our possession to your state of residency.
+If you do not log in to your Dropp account for two or more years, we may close your Dropp account and send any of your funds held in our possession to your primary address (if we have verified the required that you have provided to us) or, if required, escheat (send) any of your funds held in our possession to your state of residency.
 We will determine your state of residency based on the information provided for your Dropp account.
 If your address is unknown, any of your funds held in our possession will be escheated to the State of Delaware.
 Where required, we will send you a notice prior to escheating any of your funds.
 If you fail to respond to this notice, your funds held in our possession will be escheated to the applicable state.
 If you would like to claim any escheated funds from the applicable state, please contact the applicable state’s unclaimed property administrator.

-You agree that except to the extent inconsistent with or preempted by federal law and except as otherwise stated in this user agreement, the laws of the State of New Jersey, without regard to principles of conflict of laws, will govern this user agreement and any claim or dispute that has arisen or may arise between you and Dropp regarding your use of the Dropp services.
+You agree that, except to the extent inconsistent with or preempted by federal law and except as otherwise stated in this user agreement, the laws of the State of New Jersey, without regard to principles of conflict of laws, will govern this user agreement and any claim or dispute that has arisen or may arise between you and Dropp regarding your use of the Dropp services.

 You authorize us, directly or through third parties, to make any inquiries we consider necessary to verify your identity.
 This may include:

 - asking you for further information, such as your date of birth, a social security or taxpayer identification number, your physical address and other information that will allow us to reasonably identify you;